jupyter-server/enterprise_gateway/docs/source/getting-started-kubernetes.md

 ##### Create the Enterprise Gateway kubernetes service and deployment

-From anywhere with Helm cluster access, create the service and deployment by running Helm from the git repository:
+From anywhere with Helm cluster access, create the service and deployment by running Helm from a source release or the git repository:

 ```
 helm upgrade --install --atomic --namespace enterprise-gateway enterprise-gateway etc/kubernetes/helm